eliheady/dnscontrol-action-experimental/README.md

 You can pre-populate your `creds.json` file and pass in its path as an input, or you can set your API secrets in environment variables and rely on DNSControl's built-in variable interpolation to use variable values to authenticate to your providers.

+> [!WARNING]
+> Secret values may be exposed in job logs when using environment variables to pass secrets.
+GitHub masks known secret values but debug logs or errors in GitHub's masking implementation may expose secret values.

 **Inputs**

 * **cmdargs**: The command and flags you want to run (required)